 |Admission Standards||Very High|

-Can I get into UCF?
-The school has a 50% acceptance rate.
-Last year, 18,810 out of 37,693 applicants were admitted making UCF a more competitive school to get into with a good chance of acceptance for qualifying applicants.
-Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 24 percent.
+How hard is it to get into UCF and can I get accepted?
+The school has a 44% acceptance rate ranking it #11 in Florida for lowest rate of acceptance.
+Last year, 20,016 out of 45,118 applicants were admitted making UCF a more competitive school to get into with a good chance of acceptance for qualifying applicants.
+Academically, it has very high requirements for admission test scores, generally admitting students who score in the top 26 percent.
 University of Central Florida typically accepts and attracts "A-" average high school students.
 Only 37% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the top quarter of their high school class.

 |SAT Test||25th Percentile Score|